aashu/aashu/README.md

 ### Hi there 👋
 I am Ashutosh Malviya, Software Engineer at Oracle, currently residing in Bangalore, Karnataka (India).
-I have 1.5yr of experience in Backend Development.
+I have 2 yr of experience in Backend Development.

 - 🌱 I’m currently learning back-end web development and ML/DL.